preciofishbone/OmniaDocsG2/working-with-documents/controlled-documents-library-settings/index.rst

 .. image:: controlled-permissions.png

-You can add/remove security groups and/or users to these lists.
+You can add/remove groups and/or users to these lists.

 2. To edit permissions, open the list.